 High Intensity Laser (HIL) technology is based on the well-known principle of low level laser therapy (LLLT).
 High power and choice of the right wavelength allow for deep tissue penetration.
 HIL offers powerful and non-addictive form of pain management.
 Through a natural process of energy transfer (biostimulation and photomechanical effect) it speeds up healing and regeneration.
-HIL is particularly effective in treatment of sport injuries, e.g. muscle strain or joint distortion, and back pain caused by e.g. disc hernia or disorders in the cervical region.
+HIL is particularly effective in treatment of sport injuries, e.g. muscle strain or joint distortion, and back pain caused by e.g. herniated disc or disorders in the cervical region causing neck pain.

 Laser (acronym for Light Amplification by Stimulated Emission of Radiation) can be used as a therapeutic device which produces monochromatic (one specific wavelength), coherent (constant phase) and polarized (directional) light.

-The source of laser beam in therapeutic lasers is typically a semiconductor diode capable of producing light of one specific wavelength (e.g. 1064nm).
+The source of laser beam in therapeutic high power lasers is typically a semiconductor diode capable of producing light of one specific wavelength (e.g. 1064nm).

 Based on the power and wavelength lasers are divided into several classes.
 Therapeutic lasers are typically of class 3B, low level laser therapy (LLLT) with power less than 500 mW, and class 4, High Intensity Laser with power 500 mW and more.

 The High Intensity Laser can be used in two modes – pulsed and continuous.
 Pulsed mode represents turning the laser on and off with a very high frequency and is used as an analgesic treatment.
 Continuous irradiation is a mode in which the laser remains turned on the whole time of the therapy and is used to promote biostimulation, healing and recovery.